THS Logo Text Black

 tattoo healing process

-Ink and Immunity: How Your Body Responds to Tattooing
+Here’s How Your Body Responds to a Tattoo

 Let’s break down the process: